Tortellini-Incorporated/sabakurai/README.md

 struct OnConnect {
-	uint8_t client_id;             // The id assigned to the client that just connected uint8_t player_count;          // The number of players already connected to the server Player  players[player_count]; // The list of information for already connected players excluding the player who just connected
+	uint8_t client_id;             // The id assigned to the client that just connected uint8_t player_count;          // The number of players already connected to the server Player  players[player_count]; // The list of information for already connected players including the player who just connected
 };//server should tell the client if there is a game currently going on desho

 struct Player {